CyberSource/cybersource-plugins-commercetools/docs/ApplePay-Setup.md

 ## Apple Pay

-If you would like to support Apple Pay, you will need to have an Apple Pay merchant id and Apple Pay JS to request the encrypted payment data from Apple to Cybersource on a payment request.
+If you would like to support Apple Pay, you will need to have an Apple Pay merchant Id and Apple Pay JS to request the encrypted payment data from Apple to Cybersource on a payment request.

 ## Requirements for Using Apple Pay

 In order to use the Cybersource platform to process Apple Pay transactions, one must have:

     1. A Cybersource account (If you do not already have a Cybersource account, contact your local Cybersource sales representative)

     2. A merchant account with a supported processor